Ear wax and infection management

 Video otoscopy imaging - allowing you to see the successful results of the procedure by showing you before/ after images of your ear canal.

-A counselling / management plan - to ensure you stay on top of your ear wax, limiting the need for future medical ear wax removal.
+A counselling / management plan - to ensure you stay on top of your ear wax or ear infection, limiting the need for future medical removals.

-If requested, a medical report can be sent to your GP following the procedure.
+If requested/required, a medical report can be sent to your GP following the procedure.
 Additional costs apply.

 Pricing

-*If a home visit for wax removal concludes that no removal is necessary, a $50 call-out fee will be charged.
+• If a home visit concludes that no removal is necessary, a $50 call-out fee will be charged.

 What causes ear wax blockages?